Taking meeting minutes is the practice of documenting what happened in a meeting.

 …but, who is doing what? 😮

 For a meeting to be truly effective, you need to break down your decisions into action items.
 And don’t leave actions to nameless people, either – they won’t get done!
-Encourage ownership and responsibility by assigning the actions to individuals in the meeting – ideally with deadlines attached to them.
+Encourage ownership and responsibility by assigning the actions to attendees – ideally with deadlines attached to them.

-Possibly the most important part of note taking is actually making sure everyone in the meeting has access to the notes.
+Possibly the most important part of writing minutes is actually making sure everyone has access to the minutes.